mikeLofton/SpaceFriends-Assessment2-/Assessment 2 Documentation.md

             * Description: Takes in the rows and columns of the matrix3.
             * Visibility: public
         * Name: Identity(static Matrix3)
-            * Description: Creates ans Identity Matrix3.
+            * Description: Creates an Identity Matrix3.
             * Visibility: public
         * Name: CreateRotation(float radians)
             * Description: Creates a new matrix that has been rotated by the given value in radians.